Common Management Admission Test

 Common Management Admission Test (CMAT) is an online computer-based test conducted by the National Testing Agency (NTA), India.
 It is a national-level admission test for facilitating institutions to select suitable students for admission in all management programmes approved by AICTE.

 The first edition of CMAT was conducted in 2012.

 In 2014, the first CMAT was conducted between 20 February and 24 February.
-Around 1.2 Lakh Candidates participated in the test.
-The Results were declared on 14 March 2014.
+Around 1.2 lakh candidates participated in the test.
+The results were declared on 14 March 2014.

 History

 By 2011, there were a number of entrance exams for management programmes in India.
 These included CAT, JMET, XAT, Gitam SAT, NMAT, SNAP, MAT, state-specific exams, exams conducted by management associations of MBA institutes and exams conducted by private colleges.
 AICTE launched CMAT to reduce the burden (physical, mental and financial stress) of students in attending to multiple examinations.

-Till 2015, CMAT was held twice in a year but last year the practice was abolished as AICTE decided to hold the exam once a year on the third Sunday of January.
+Until 2015, CMAT was held twice in a year but last year the practice was abolished as AICTE decided to hold the exam once a year on the third Sunday of January.

-Some of leading Business Schools have decided to keep out from CMAT, the reason given was "late announcement" by AICTE.
-But still quite a number of colleges accept their score.
+Some of business schools have decided to keep out from CMAT.
+The reason given for this decision was the "late announcement" by AICTE.
+However, a number of colleges accept their score.